macadology/metagenomic_nf/README.md

 Metagenomic pipeline for taxonomy and functional classification.

 ## Modes
-The pipeline can be run in 2 modes.
+The pipeline can be run in 2 modes. `--general true`
 1. The first (specific) assumes that metagenomic_nf is in the project folder and local.config contains parameters specific to the project.
 The pipeline uses these parameters as default.
 2. The second (general) assumes that metagenomic_nf is a generic pipeline and ignore local.config.